Message from the President

 The Illinois Problem-Solving Court Standards and Certification and Application process were approved by the Supreme Court in November, 2015.
 All Problem-Solving Courts (adult courts as labeled in the Standards) have to be certified by the Supreme Court.
 Any new Problem-Solving Court must be certified prior to starting.

 For updated PSC Standards and Forms, please click here.

 The Officers and Members of the Board of Directors of ILAPSC represent counties from throughout the State of Illinois.
 They serve in a variety of positions in their respective Courts including members of the judiciary, attorneys, probation officers, substance abuse and mental health professionals and members of other agencies and associations including NAMI and TASC.

-Perhaps you would benefit from visiting one of several of our specialty courts throughout Illinois.
+Perhaps you would benefit from visiting one of several of our problem-solving courts throughout Illinois.
 We would be more than happy to help.
-Contact any board member for assistance in planning or implementing your specialty court.
+Contact ILAPSC for assistance in planning or implementing your problem-solving court.